garrettruss/NPS-Project/README.md

 # Nationals Parks Catalog

-This is a simple simple web app that shows NPS properties based on keyword or state abbreviation.
+This is a  simple web app that shows NPS properties based on keyword or state abbreviation.

 ## Technologies Used